Mobile Computing Resources

 scan with your phone for quick access to this page

-* Some mobile apps like PubMed on Tap and Docphin require specifying a proxy prefix for access off-campus:
+* Some mobile apps like Docphin require specifying a proxy prefix for access off-campus:

 These resources require a separate (free) account; easiest to register on-campus using a desktop computer:

 - UpToDate Anywhere Mobile App for iPhone, iPad, Android and Windows 8 tablet (formerly only for individual subscribers).
 Register from the UpToDate website, and get the app from iTunes, Android or Microsoft Store.
 Free CME included.
-See the UpToDate FAQ for more information.
+See this page or the UpToDate FAQ (PDF) for more information.

 - StatRef!
 Mobile - includes MedCalc 3000 - for iPhone, iPad, Android, and Blackberry.
 See complete instructions on the StatRef website.